Colin Schmitt: New York State Assembly

 Schmitt first ran for office in 2012, campaigning for the Assembly's 99th district.
 He lost in the primary to Goshen Mayor Kyle Roddey, who in turn lost in the general election to Democrat James Skoufis.

 Schmitt ran for the same seat again in 2016.
 He won the primary uncontested but lost to Skoufis in the general election, 53% to 47%.

 In 2018, after Skoufis had declared his campaign for the 39th district of the State Senate, Schmitt announced he would run for the 99th district for a third time.
 He defeated Democrat Matthew Rettig with 53% of the vote, and was sworn into the Assembly on January 9, 2019.

-In 2020, Schmitt defeated Democratic challenger Sarita Bhandarkar to hold his seat.
-He was widely criticized for underhanded campaign tactics, with the Times Herald Record characterizing his attack website as "vile" and calling on voters to ignore his "nasty" attacks.
+In 2020, Schmitt defeated Democratic challenger Sarita Bhandarkar to hold his seat winning all ten towns of that district that year.

-Over the course of his four years in the NY Assembly, only six of Schmitt 's prime sponsored bills became law.
-Three of those laws established or renewed hotel taxes in municipalities in his district.
-Two laws recharacterized local creeks as "inland waterways" and the sixth law permitted a town in the district to convert land that formerly was part of a park into permanent golf course use.
+Over the course of his four years in the NY Assembly, Schmitt passed 9 prime sponsored bills through the chamber and co-sponsored over 75 other’s that passed the Assembly.
 Several of his bills that did not become law were more controversial, including an attempted ban on Critical Race Theory and classroom lessons that made students feel discomfort about racism, and a prohibition on mask guidance or mandates from New York state.

-January 6 Controversy

-Schmitt delivered send-off remarks to two busloads of Donald Trump supporters as they headed to the Capitol on January 6th, 2021 to protest the election of President Joe Biden.
-The disclosure of this news resulted in immediate calls for Schmitt's resignation, which he resisted.
-However, his decision to engage with the protesters and later defend their actions resulted in ongoing, unresolved controversy that became a central theme in his run for Congress in 2022.

 2022 congressional election

 Following the 2020 election, Schmitt announced his candidacy for New York's 18th congressional district in the 2022 election.
 Schmitt was defeated in the general election by incumbent Democrat Pat Ryan in a close race.
+Schmitt was supported by local and national small business groups including NFIB.
+In addition to advocating for small businesses, Schmitt campaigned on support for police, tighter border security and tackling the fentanyl crisis.

+Association with January 6

+Prior to announcing his run for Congress, Schmitt delivered send-off remarks to members of the Orange County Right to Life non-profit before they headed to the Washington, DC on January 6, 2021.
+The disclosure of this news resulted in immediate calls for Schmitt's resignation, which he resisted.
+Schmitt was not present in Washington, D.C. on January 6, 2021.

+Veteran's status controversy

+Following Election Day, numerous media outlets reported on the attempt by a firm connected to the DCCC to illegally access the military records of Republican elected officials and candidates for congress.
+Schmitt was one of the Republican candidates targeted by opposition research groups attempting to illegally access private military records.
+During the campaign some of Schmitt’s records were used in a report by the Intercept questioning the use of the term "veteran" to describe Schmitt by certain political supporters.